The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 Palmer’s chipmunks can be found among temperate forests of pinyon and juniper.
-They can be spotted in the Spring Mountains of Clark County of Nevada.
-They are found at an elevation of 3,000 meters above sea level
+They can be spotted in the Spring Mountains of Clark County, Nevada.
+They are located at an elevation of 3,000 meters above sea level.

-They are considered endangered on the IUCN red list due to residential and commercial developments and human intrusion, which has led to habitat loss.
+They are endangered on the IUCN red list due to residential and commercial developments and human intrusion, leading to habitat loss.
 Their population is decreasing.

 Their body length ranges up to 22cm with a tail of 10cm.
 They have solid black and white dorsal stripes with a tan side.

-They can be seen in the winter running on top of snow but have burrows where they retreat to.
+They can be seen in the winter running on top of snow but have burrows where they retreat.

 Pribilof Island Shrew